Medically reviewed on April 14, 2018.

-- Do you have any other symptoms, such as nausea, vomiting, diarrhea, back pain, dizziness or headache?
+- Do you have other symptoms with your cramps, such as nausea, vomiting, diarrhea, back pain, dizziness or headaches?

 - Do your symptoms cause you to limit your activities, stay home from work or school, or avoid exercise?

-- If you're sexually active, do you experience pain with intercourse?
+- If you're sexually active, is intercourse painful?

 - What treatments have you tried so far, if any?
 Has anything helped?

-- Do any of the women in your family have a history of similar symptoms?
+- Do women in your family have a history of similar symptoms?

 What you can do in the meantime